grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -distributor.enable-otlp-metadata-storage
   [enable_otel_metadata_translation: <boolean> | default = true]

+  # (deprecated) Enable GET requests to the /ingester/shutdown endpoint to
+  # trigger an ingester shutdown.
+This is a potentially dangerous operation and
+  # should only be enabled consciously.
+  # CLI flag: -api.get-request-for-ingester-shutdown-enabled
+  [get_request_for_ingester_shutdown_enabled: <boolean> | default = false]

   # (advanced) HTTP URL path under which the Alertmanager ui and api will be
   # served.
   # CLI flag: -http.alertmanager-http-prefix